suncoast-devs/intro-to-web-test-drive/chapter-1/01-html/intro-to-html.md

 ## Possible Assignments

-- `hello-world` - Create a simple HTML page about a hobby and deploy it.
+- `open a restaurant` - Create the HTML for the restaurant you will be working on for the next assignments.

 ## Additional Resources